Before your child begins school

 If your child is starting at a new school, nursery or childminder, discuss their dietary needs in advance – and in detail.
 Some teachers, caterers, and caregivers might not be sure which foods are vegan and which aren’t.
 You may find it helpful to provide them with a written description of what your child does and doesn't eat.
 Remember packed lunches allow greater control over the food provided.

 Sometimes it can be hard to find non-leather kids shoes that don't use animal derived glue.
-Luckily vegan specialist stockists like Wills Vegan Shoes now have a kids section, so you can buy smart children's shoes online.
+Luckily vegan options from places like Asda George, Grendene's KIDS brands, Holster Global Australia and Gola have kids sections, so you can buy smart or casual children's shoes online.
 Barring that, Next's non-leather shoes all use synthetic glue, as well as other retailers.
-Check out our article on vegan shoes for more information.
+Check out our article on vegan shoes for more information or contact the retailers if you're stuck.

 Arrange vegan options for your child